kvnang/frkennyang/src/posts/Assisi/index.md

 ![Giotto Renunciation of Worldly Goods Upper Basilica Saint Francis Assisi](giotto-renounce.jpg 'Giotto, Renunciation of Worldly Goods (1295)')

 Another noteworthy fresco is Francis's "**Renunciation of Worldly Goods**" (no. 5).
 The figures in the fresco are divided into two groups: one represents **Francis's father**, symbolizing the past, while the other depicts **Francis with his hand raised towards God**, representing the future.

+## Peace Prayer of St. Francis

+> Lord, make me an instrument of your peace.
+Where there is hatred, let me sow love; where there is injury, pardon; where there is error, the truth; where there is doubt, the faith; where there is despair, hope; where there is darkness, light; and where there is sadness, joy.
+>
+> O Divine Master, grant that I may not so much seek to be consoled, as to console; to be understood, as to understand; to be loved as to love.
+For it is in giving that we receive, it is in pardoning that we are pardoned, and it is in dying that we are born to eternal life.
+Amen.